 Install dependencies

-To run NSS in your Unreal Engine project, install and configure the following:
+To run NSS in your Unreal Engine project, you will need to install and configure the following:

 • Vulkan SDK: Required for development of applications that use Vulkan, and to enable the Vulkan Configurator.
 The latter sets up the emulation layers used for running ML extensions for Vulkan workloads.